the largest producer of teachers in California, the CSU is called upon to expand its

 CSU campuses work closely with community colleges to prepare future teachers.
 Over half of students graduated by the CSU complete their lower-division work at a community college.

-Every year, the CSU now prepares more than 1,500 teachers in math and science, helping to end the shortage of these much-needed educators.
+Every year, the CSU now prepares on the average 1,000 teachers in mathematics and science, helping to end the shortage of these much-needed educators.

 Many classroom aides and assistants have the experience and knowledge to be excellent teachers.
 The CSU aims to recruit skilled classified school employees who want to become teachers.